Tell it

 How it works

-You choose what Joyflow can use, see what it prepares, and approve anything that could affect customers, money, or important records.
+You choose what Joyflow can use, see what it prepares, and step in before important actions happen.

 Tell it